A Tasmanian Icon

 A grafted specimen of L.tasmanica onto L.tinctoria.
 Photo – N.Tapson

-A major problem in securing an ex-situconservation collection of Lomatia tasmanica has been the paucity of material for propagation.
+A major problem in securing an ex-situ conservation collection of Lomatia tasmanica has been the paucity of material for propagation.
 As the species is a clone, it is an ideal candidate for proliferation in tissue culture propagation.
 One advantage of using tissue culture is that large numbers of plants can be produced from small amounts of material once a species has been successfully established in vitro.
 It has been noted in the RTBG nursery that the leaves of Lomatia tasmanica invariably blacken off shortly before the plant dies and this is due to a build up of phenolic compounds in the tissue.
 This can be a response to injury and has been an ongoing problem with proteas in the cut flower industry (Reid et. al.1989, Bieleski et. al. 1992).
-Unfortunately this has also been a big problem in the work RTBG staff Alan Macfadyen and Natalie Tapson have carried out on the tissue culture propagation of the species.
-This research has been undertaken in collaboration with Anthony Koutoulis and Aina Price of the Plant Science Department of the University of Tasmania since late 2004.
+Unfortunately this has also been a big problem in the work RTBG staff Alan Macfadyen and Natalie Tapson carried out on the tissue culture propagation of the species.
+Research has been undertaken in collaboration with Anthony Koutoulis and Aina Price of the Plant Science Department of the University of Tasmania since late 2004.
 Cut stems immediately blacken off when material is cut for explants and this increases during disinfestation prior to tissue culture.

 Investigating Pollen Viability

 Close-up of L. tasmanica flower.
 Photo – Nuytsia@Tas